 While you will likely save on your monthly payment, you face much larger yearly expenses like property tax and home maintenance.
 Included here are a few things to do when you face an unexpected home repair.

 Unless you have unwisely chosen to go without homeowner’s insurance, most people will have the option of calling on them in a time of need.
 Unfortunately, many things may not be covered, but it doesn’t hurt to check in with your company.
 Minor repairs and maintenance are not usually covered by insurance, so unless it was significant damage to the home, you will likely not receive coverage.

 Apply for A Home Repair Loan

 In times of trouble where you desperately need something repaired on the home, think roof blowing off or water pipe burst, you need to find funds for fixing fast.
-If you have good credit you may qualify for an unsecured home loan.
-These kinds of loans will not require use of your home or other asset as collateral but do require impeccable creditworthiness.
+This is because these problems can do detrimental damage to your home if you don’t do anything about it at the first sign of trouble, so calling somewhere like SEI Roofing (seiroofing.com/service-areas/denton/) if you’ve noticed a serious problem with your roof should be done when you have the right amount of money to pay for such an important service.
+Luckily, if you have good credit, you may be eligible to qualify for something like an unsecured home loan.
+Be sure to check out companies like SoFi for more information on these loans though as they all have their own implications – for example, these kinds of loans will not require use of your home or other asset as collateral but do require impeccable creditworthiness.

 Dip Into Savings